Seattle's $52M streetcar fiasco the latest setback for city's anti-Trump mayor

 But as the mayor’s profile rises nationally, the city is facing dire problems and embarrassing flip-flops.
 The Seattle region reportedly has the third-highest number of homeless people in the U.S., even though the city spent $68 million on combatting homelessness last year.

-Earlier this year, the city council also had to repeal a “head tax” aimed taxing businesses that make $20 million in gross revenue about $275 per full-time worker each year.
+Earlier this year, the city council also had to repeal a “head tax” aimed at taxing businesses that make $20 million in gross revenue about $275 per full-time worker each year.

 The money would have gone to alleviate the homelessness problem.
 The tax was repealed just a month later after it passed due to pressure from Seattle-based companies Amazon and Starbucks.